Which of the Following Statements About Hearing Protection are True?

 Conclusion

-When you come across a question like this – Which of the Following Statements About Hearing Protection are True?
+When you come across a question like this – Which of the Following Statements About Hearing Protection is True?

-The answers stated above are not exhaustive, you can add up some points from the OSHA hearing protection standards as they are equally applicable to hearing protection.
+The answers stated above are not exhaustive; you can add some points from the OSHA hearing protection standards, as they are equally applicable to hearing protection.

-I believe the post is well explanatory, but if you have any query, please hit the comment box.
+I believe the post is well-explanatory, but if you have any queries, please hit the comment box.

 Related Posts